History of Naples: Contemporary age

 The opening of the funicular railway to Mount Vesuvius was occasion for the writing of the famous song "Funiculì, Funiculà", one more song in the centuries long tradition of Neapolitan song.
 Many Neapolitan songs are also famous outside of Italy, as for example "'O sole mio", "Santa Lucia" and "Torna a Surriento".
-On April 7, 1906 nearby Mount Vesuvius erupted, devastating Boscotrecase and seriously damaging Ottaviano.
+On 7 April 1906 nearby Mount Vesuvius erupted, devastating Boscotrecase and seriously damaging Ottaviano.

-During World War II, Naples was the first Italian city to rise up against the Nazi military occupation; between September 28 and October 1, 1943 the people of the city rose up and pushed the Germans out, in what became known as the "four days of Naples".
+During World War II, Naples was the first Italian city to rise up against the Nazi military occupation; between 28 September and 1 October 1943 the people of the city rose up and pushed the Germans out, in what became known as the "four days of Naples".
 British Armoured patrols of the King's Dragoon Guards were the first allied unit to reach Naples.
 They were followed by the Royal Scots Greys followed by troops of the US 82nd Airborne Division; they found Naples already free, and continued on instead towards Rome.

 In 1944 another devastating eruption from Vesuvius occurred; images from this eruption were used in the film The War of the Worlds.

 Napoli has turned into the most important transportation hub of southern Italy.
 The airport of Capodichino has connections across Europe.
 The city also has an important port that connects to many Tyrrhenian Sea destinations, including Cagliari, Genoa and Palermo, often with fast ferries.
 Naples also has ferry connections to nearby islands and Sorrento, and fast rail connections to Rome and the south.
 It is noted for the light railway Circumvesuviana.

 Organised crime is deeply rooted in Naples.
 The Camorra, the feuding Neapolitan gangs and families, have a long history.
 During 2004 over 120 people died in Naples in Camorra killings; many of the deaths were related to the drug trade.

 Unemployment remains very high in Naples, with some estimates running above 20% among working-age males.
 The industrial base is still small and a number of earlier and ambitious enterprises such as automobile manufacturing plants on the outskirts have closed and gone elsewhere.
 There is a large "submerged economy"—meaning the black market—and it is difficult to have reliable statistics on the amount of wealth generated by such activity.
 Social services in the city have come under recent strain in attempting to deal with the increase in immigration.